wiizzl/nixos-dotfiles/README.md

 This is my Nix configuration files.
 Much inspired by configurations found online.

-## My Journey into Declarative system
+## My Journey into declarative systems

 After using Fedora for a while, I really thought I had found the perfect distribution for my needs.
 I was using GNOME and was very satisfied with my experience — everything just worked without having to fuss around too much.